Cork County Library has a combined membership base of nearly 60,000 adults and children and welcomes new members to join our libraries every day.

 To become a member of any of Cork County Library's 28 branches and 4 mobile libraries is very easy.
 Just call in to your local library and fill in a registration form at the desk.
 The annual membership fee is as follows:

 Adults - €2.50.

-Children under 16 years of age - 50c.
-A parent or guardian must sign a guarantee, which can also be used to grant permission for Internet access.
+Children under 18 years of age - 50c.
+A parent or guardian must sign a guarantee.
+Internet permission may also be granted.

 Senior citizens have free membership.

 Please retain your membership card even after your membership expires, as it will be reused if you choose to renew your membership.
 Replacement/lost/damaged cards carry a fee of €2, regardless of membership type.

 Cork County Library is primarily a book lending resource, but we also stock a wide range of other material, such as DVD's, audio cassettes, CD-ROMs, CDs and videos for the sight impaired.

 Adults can borrow up to six items for two weeks and children up to four items for two weeks.
 Senior citizens may borrow up to six items for four weeks.
 Items may be renewed for a further fortnight, either in person, by phone or online though the Your Borrower Account link on the Library's Homepage.
 To activate your online membership account you will need to contact your local library to have a 4-digit PIN applied to your account.
 Patrons will be charged €1 per day on overdue DVDs; all other items carry a 20c per week fine.

 In branches and automated mobile libraries, patrons are required to produce their membership card before borrowing items from the library.
 They can use this card to borrow from more than one branch, provided they do not exceed their item allowance.
 Items borrowed from a particular branch library should be returned to that library.